chase-manning/personal-website/README.md

 ## About The Project

 This repo is for [the website of Chase Manning](https://chasemanning.co.nz).
-This site is built using Angular 9, eveyone's second favourite web development framework.
+This site is built using Angular 9, everyone's second favourite web development framework.
 This project is 100% created with good ol' fashioned hand written code.

 ## Contributing

-If you are intersted in contributing, please check out the open issues.
+If you are interested in contributing, please check out the open issues.
 Look for the Label `good first issue` as that will be the best place to start.
-Branch of Master and create a PR with the change.
+Create a Branch from Master and then a PR with the change.

 Most issues are validated with AB Testing before being merged and closed.
 Issues that require validation are Labeled with `requires validation`.